aplteam/LogDog/README.md

 Of course you can put a stop onto the automated updates if you wish ("Freeze"), and you can also search the log file.

+Note that LogDog does not do UTF-8: Files are assumed to contain nothing but ANSI characters.

 ## Example

 ![](./LogDog-01.png)